Endogenous Inequality Aversion: Decision criteria for triage and other ethical tradeoffs: Proofs

 Let $u(\vx)=e_\vx$.
 Since $\vx\sim e_\vx$, we have $\vpi\cdot \vx\geq e_\vx$ for all $\vpi\in \Pi(e_\vx)$ with equality for some $\vpi\in\Pi(e_\vx)$.
 Thus $e_\vx = m_{e_\vx}(\vx)$.
 Since the fixed point of $v\mapsto m_v(\vx)$ is unique, we have that

-\subsubsection{Necessity.}
+\subsubsection{Necessity}

 It is important to remember that, in this version of the model where the fan is monotone increasing, there exists a unique fixed point $v=m_v(\vx)$ and that for any $v'<v$, $m_{v'}(\vx)>v'$.
 For notational simplicity, here we write $u$ for $u_{\Pi}$.
+We proceed to show that the representation satisfies the axioms.

-\textbf{Monotonicity:} Let $\vy\geq \vx$.
+\textbf{Monotonicity:} \\ Let $\vy\geq \vx$.
 If $u(\vy)<u(\vx)$, we get the following contradiction:

 where the first inequality follows from the fact that $\vx\leq \vy$ and the second one follows because $\Pi(u(\vy))\subseteq \Pi(u(\vx))$ since $\Pi$ is monotone increasing.
 Hence, $\vy\geq \vx$ implies $u(\vy)\geq u(\vx)$.